Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

 interprets the mailbox message and calls into vendor specific plugin to download the xclbin.

 The input to the plugin is the xclbin file fed by the user in VM or container -- it may be a fake xclbin file.
 The plugin calls cloud vendor specific APIs to do the real download.
-It is the cloud vendor responsbility to,
+It is the cloud vendor responsibility to,

 1. Save the real xclbin files in a dedicated database
 2. Retrieve the real xclbin from fake one